rouvinerh/SecJournal/blogs/my-blogs/reviews/oswe-review.md

 ## Introduction

-The OffSec Web Expert (OSWE) course is a white-box penetration testing certification.
+The OffSec Web Expert (OSWE) is a white-box penetration testing certification.
 The Advanced Web Attacks and Exploitation (AWAE) course focuses on manual source code analysis, understanding logic flaws, and crafting custom exploits rather than relying on automated tools.
 Instead of black-box guessing at vulnerabilities, you're expected to audit real source code to identify flaws.

-You can expect to read a lot of code, and the course dives into how vulnerabilities are discovered and exploited at a fundamental level.
+You can expect to read a lot of code, and the course dives into how web vulnerabilities are discovered and exploited at a fundamental level.

 The course syllabus is as follows: